JRay87/JRay87.github.io-reading-notes-/Mrkdwnnotes.md

 >- [ ] <!--Complete homework -->
 >- [x] Relax

-(How did my shopping list make it on here?)

 Luckily, using Markdown (`<!-- Complete Homework -->`) , people won't see I haven't completed my assignment.

 In summary, Markdown seems to be a useful tool for simple coding tasks but I'm not sure how versatile it is with bigger projects.
 Can it be used in combination with other languages such a Java, Python, Javascript (etc.,)?
 It seems to have the same basic functions of HTML but in a simpler format, at least that's what this day-1 student seems to think.
 I'll have to ask my instructors and get back to you.